oss-slu/oss.slu.github.io/docs/speech_transcription/about.md

 ### Development Priorities

+- Improve the user interface
+- Add diarization to the transcription
+- Fix the errors when adding morphemes
--
+- Implement automated testing
+- Address the freezing of certain processes

 ## Get Involved

-If you would like to contribute to this project, please visit our [GitHub page]() to create your own issues or pull requests.
+If you would like to contribute to this project, please visit our [GitHub page](https://github.com/oss-slu/SpeechTranscription/) to create your own issues or pull requests.